framely/community/docs/copilot/build-copilot.md

-# Build a copilot
+# Build a copilot backend
-This guide will demonstrate how to build a copilot using the OpenCUI platform, taking OpenCUI copilot as an example.
-The OpenCUI copilot provides functionalities such as direct access, onboarding, and feature discovery.
-Copilot is simply a chatbot that provide user to navigate your application instead of doing thing directly on your behalf.
+This guide will demonstrate how to build a copilot backend, or simply chatbot, using the OpenCUI platform, taking OpenCUI copilot as an example.
+The OpenCUI copilot is designed to provide onboarding, and feature discovery for causal chatbot developer.
+Copilot is a special chatbot in that it helps user indirectly instead of doing things directly on user's behalf.

-## Before you start
-To gain a basic understanding, it is important to first learn [key concepts](https://opencui.io/guide/concepts.html) about type systems and dialog annotations.

-## Declare copilot primitives
-Before diving into building the conversational user interface, you need to declare the data structures that will be shared with your frontend developers.
-These structures include the context described in the stack of pages.
+To gain a basic understanding, it is important to first learn [key concepts](https://opencui.io/guide/concepts.html) about [type systems](https://opencui.io/essentials/#cui-creates-callable-instances) and dialog annotations.
+Unlike other flow based approach, OpenCUI allow you to build effective conversational user interface in a schema grounded fashion, based on the observation that all user interaction are designed to create function object based on user input.
+This object can then be invoked to deliver the service to user.
+Under this approach, it is all about defining the type and attach dialog annotation to make that type, including primitive type(entities), composite type(frames) and function(skills), instantiable via conversation.
+These dialog annotation specify how builder wants each slot, also known as component or member data, can be instantiated through conversation, and OpenCUI runtime will manage the conversation so that your bot can deliver the service to user as quickly as possible.

 ### Build entities
-As is mentioned in [defining data scope](./overview.md#define-data-scope) section, to enable dialog understanding (DU)  in comprehending information mentioned by app users, it is necessary to create entity types that encode the accessible information.

-For instance, in the case of the OpenCUI copilot, an entity called "FrameType" is created to encompass all frame labels and skill labels.
-This allows DU to extract the mentioned frame/skill when app users refer to them.
+In this tutorial, we will thus describe the types need to build a copilot for OpenCUI itself.
+Since the main objects that builders work with on the platform is entity, frame and skill, we need to introduce some entities that so builder can talk about them.
+For instance, an entity called "FrameType" is created to identify all frames and skills.
+The full list of the entity types we introduce as follows.

 ::: details Details with OpenCUI Copilot as an example Create the following entities:
 - `FrameType`: It represents the frame and skill types in current projects.